Eastern Bloc: Development policies

 In social terms, the 18 years (1964–1982) of Brezhnev's leadership saw real incomes grow more than 1.5 times.
-More than 1.6 thousand million square metres of living space were commissioned and provided to over 160 million people.
+More than 1.6 billion square metres of living space were commissioned and provided to over 160 million people.
 At the same time, the average rent for families did not exceed 3% of the family income.
 There was unprecedented affordability of housing, health care and education.

 In a survey by the Sociological Research Institute of the USSR Academy of Sciences in 1986, 75% of those surveyed said that they were better off than the previous ten years.
 Over 95% of Soviet adults considered themselves "fairly well off".
 55% of those surveyed felt that medical services improved, 46% believed public transportation had improved and 48% said that the standard of services provided public service establishments had risen.

 During the years 1957–1965, housing policy underwent several institutional changes with industrialisation and urbanisation had not been matched by an increase in housing after World War II.
 Housing shortages in the Soviet Union were worse than in the rest of the Eastern Bloc due to a larger migration to the towns and more wartime devastation and were worsened by Stalin's pre-war refusals to invest properly in housing.
 Because such investment was generally not enough to sustain the existing population, apartments had to be subdivided into increasingly smaller units, resulting in several families sharing an apartment previously meant for one family.

 The prewar norm became one Soviet family per room, with the toilets and kitchen shared.
 The amount of living space in urban areas fell from 5.7 square metres per person in 1926 to 4.5 square metres in 1940.
 In the rest of the Eastern Bloc during this time period, the average number of people per room was 1.8 in Bulgaria (1956), 2.0 in Czechoslovakia (1961), 1.5 in Hungary (1963), 1.7 in Poland (1960), 1.4 in Romania (1966), 2.4 in Yugoslavia (1961) and 0.9 in 1961 in East Germany.